A Message From

 To complement and enrich the academic programs, Purchase College provides an equally distinctive living, cultural, and recreational environment:

 - The Performing Arts Center, a unique four-theatre complex, offers a full performance calendar and provides a professional venue for student work, along with a K-12 Arts-In-Education program and numerous community-based events.
 The Neuberger Museum of Art, the 10th largest university museum in the country, offers exhibitions, concerts and films, educational programs, and tours.
 Both contribute directly to the academic programs while providing members of the college and the wider community with a rich concentration of the arts.

 - The Center for Physical Education, Recreation, and Athletics offers an array of credit courses and programs, as well as a gymnasium and outdoor facilities for sports and fitness activities.

-- Purchase College also offers eight programs—in Argentina, Costa Rica, France, Honduras, India, Israel, Italy, and Spain—for study abroad, along with an increasing focus on internationalization within the academic programs offered on campus.
+- Purchase College also offers seven programs—in Costa Rica, France, Honduras, India, Israel, Italy, and Spain—for study abroad, along with an increasing focus on internationalization within the academic programs offered on campus.

 Purchase College’s commitment to excellence in the liberal arts and sciences complements its distinction in the performing and visual arts.
 As noted in our 2010–2015 Strategic Plan:

 - We have strengthened our commitment to being a learning-centered institution through innovation, inclusion, and internationalization.